Like all other forms of life on earth, humans are the sum of countless random inherited mutations.

 The community itself (rather than a set of outsiders) defines, refines, and reframes the issue.

-- Create a view of how an improved, or an ideal future would look
+- Create a view of how an improved or ideal future would look.

 Step 2 – Determine common practices

-The community is most qualified to determine the practices and behaviors that are commonplace.
+The community is most qualified to determine commonplace practices and behaviors.